domRiddle/ASF/FAQ.md

 ### ASF seems to be working, but I'm not receiving any card drops!

 Cards farming rate differs from game to game, as you can read in **[performance](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Performance)**.
 It takes a while, usually **several hours per game**, and you shouldn't expect cards to drop in a few minutes since launching a program.
-If you can see that ASF actively checks cards status, and switches the game after current one is fully idled, then everything works fine - you're probably referring to inventory notifications, which are automatically dismissed by ASF through `BotBehaviour` of `DismissInventoryNotifications` bot config property.
+If you can see that ASF actively checks cards status, and switches the game after current one is fully idled, then everything works fine.
+It's possible that you've enabled an option such as `DismissInventoryNotifications` of `BotBehaviour` which automatically dismisses inventory notifications.
 Check out **[configuration](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration)** for details.

 ---